doc-metrix/generator-doc-metrix-doc/README.md

 The prompts are as follows...

+#### Name

+Enter the specification name.
+The default specification name is the name of the current working directory.
+To accept the default, type `enter`.

+Naming convention:
+- 	The specification name should be descriptive of the specification.

+For example, a specification for `cpu` related metrics should be named `cpu`.
+Similarly, a specification for `memory` related metrics should be named `memory` or shortened to `mem`.
+Other examples might include `network`, `sensors-power`, `sensors-temperature`, `sensors-{{ classification }}`, etc.

 #### Git

 You have the option to initialize the specification directory as a Git repository.
 The default option is `Y`.
 Typing `enter` or `y+enter` will confirm initialization and do the following: